lapolonio/text_classification_tutorial/README.md

 # Enterprise Text Classification using BERT Tutorial

-Step 1: Gather Data
+Step 0:

-Step 2: Explore BERT Repo to understand steps
+    * Explore BERT Repo to understand steps

+Step 1:
-Step 3: Modify BERT Repo for needs
+    * Gather Data and modify BERT Repo for training needs
+    * Download model and upload to google cloud bucket
+    * Give account read and write access to bucket

 ### Results on Text Classification from https://github.com/zihangdai/xlnet